editor-js/paragraph/README.md

 ## Usage

-The Paragraph tool is included at editor.js by default, so you don't need to connect it manually.
+The Paragraph tool is included at editor.js by default.
+So you don't need to connect it manually.
 If you want to connect your customized version of this tool, do not forget to use the [`defaultBlock`](https://editorjs.io/configuration#change-the-default-block) option of the editor config.